Warburton, Greater Manchester: History

 Some limited evidence has been found of activity on the site of Warburton dating from the Bronze Age, through the Iron Age and Roman periods; these include a flint blade, six Mesolithic tools, pieces of quernstone, and a snake bracelet.
-Archaeological evidence indicates that the area around Warburton has been used agriculturally since at least the Roman times.
-In the Domesday Book, the name was Warburgtune which name has evolved to today's 'Warburton'.
-The suffix –ton means a settlement or farmstead in Old English, indicating that the settlement has pre-Conquest origins.
-It has been suggested that Warburton was the site of an Anglo-Saxon burgh or defended settlement, possibly either called "Toppingburgh" orWeard byrig, established by Aethelflaed, Queen of the Mercians, in 915 during the wars with the Vikings.
-However, it now seems likely that site lay on the Wales–Cheshire border.
+Archaeological evidence indicates that the area around Warburton has been used agriculturally since at least Roman times.
+In the Domesday Book, the name was Warburgtune.
+The suffix -ton means a settlement or farmstead in Old English, indicating that the settlement has pre-Conquest origins.
+It has been suggested that Warburton was the site of an Anglo-Saxon burgh or defended settlement, possibly called either "Toppingburgh" orWeard byrig, established by Aethelflaed, Queen of the Mercians, in 915 during the wars with the Vikings.
+However, it now seems likely that that site lay on the Wales–Cheshire border.

-The first documented reference to Warburton occurs in the Domesday Book, where the two manors of Warburton were recorded; the manors were united by the late 12th century.
-Before the Norman conquest, the area was controlled by the Anglo-Saxon thegn Aelfward.
+The earliest surviving documented reference to Warburton is in the Domesday Book, which recorded the two manors of Warburton; the manors were united by the late 12th century.
+Before the Norman Conquest, the area was controlled by the Anglo-Saxon thegn Aelfward.
 Although the Domesday Book records no church in Warburton, it is possible that the church dedicated to Saint Werburgh is pre-Conquest.
 The omission of the church may not be significant, as not all pre-Conquest churches or chapels were recorded in the Domesday survey.
-The first documented evidence of a church in Warburton was in a deed of 1187, when it was a chapel of ease for the parish of Lymm.
+The earliest surviving documentary evidence of a church in Warburton is a deed of 1187, when it was a chapel of ease for the parish of Lymm.
 Warburton became a separate parish in the 13th century.
-The church is surrounded by a ditch and bank, probably dating to at least the 14th century.
+The church is surrounded by a ditch and bank, probably dating back to at least the 14th century.
 Warburton is also the site of a medieval priory, near the Church of St Werburgh; although the priory was only formed in the 13th century, it was dissolved in 1270.

 Warburton was predominantly a farming village during the medieval period.
-The north western corner of the township was used as a deer park.
-Warburton grew as an agricultural town during the medieval period, and it remained almost untouched by the Industrial Revolution; this is reflected in the population change between 1801 and 1901, dropping from 466 to 403, with little variation at a time when the rest of Trafford was expanding rapidly.
+The north-western corner of the township was used as a deer park.
+Warburton grew as an agricultural town during the medieval period.
+It remained almost untouched by the Industrial Revolution; this is reflected in the population change between 1801 and 1901, from 466 to 403, showing a decrease at a time when the population of the rest of Trafford was growing considerably.

 Administration

-The civil parish of Warburton was created in 1894, under the Local Government Act 1894 and has its own parish council.
-Warburton became part of the Metropolitan Borough of Trafford in 1974 upon the borough's creation, but was previously in Bucklow Rural District.
+The civil parish of Warburton was created in 1894, under the Local Government Act 1894, and has its own parish council.
+Warburton became part of the Metropolitan Borough of Trafford in 1974 upon the borough's creation, and was previously in Bucklow Rural District.
 The village is part of the Bowdon electoral ward; as of the 2012 local elections the councillors for the Bowdon ward are all Conservative.
-Warburton lies in the Altrincham and Sale West constituency, which since its formation in 1997 has been represented in the House of Commons by the Conservative MP Sir Graham Brady.
+Warburton is in the Altrincham and Sale West constituency, which from its formation in 1997 was represented in the House of Commons by the Conservative MP Sir Graham Brady until he stood down at the 2024 general election, when it was taken by the present, Labour, MP, Connor Rand.